OHDSI/ETL-LambdaBuilder/docs/PREMIER/Premier_Measurement.md

 The MEASUREMENT table will house records from PATBILL, PATCPT, VITALS, GENLAB, LAB_RESULT and PATICD_DIAG that have been mapped to the measurement domain.
 Additionally, procedures that occur on the same day as billing records for operation time will have operation time calculated and recorded in the measurement table.

 Measurements are recorded in the PATBILL table as standard charges.
-Premier captures the day the measurement is made in the SERV_DAY field thus, the MEASUREMENT_DATE is determined from the VISIT_START_DATE from VISIT_OCCURRENCE and PATBILL.SERV_DAY unless the start date is greater than the end of the month, then it’s truncated to the end of month.
-For measurements recorded in the PATCPT table, the day the measurement was made is unknown so MEASUREMENT_DATE is recorded as VISIT_END_DATE.
+Premier captures the date the measurement is made in the SERV_DATE field thus, the MEASUREMENT_DATE is determined from the VISIT_START_DATE from VISIT_OCCURRENCE and PATBILL.SERV_DATE unless the start date is greater than the end of the month, then it’s truncated to the end of month.
+For measurements recorded in the PATCPT table, the date the measurement was made is unknown so MEASUREMENT_DATE is recorded as VISIT_END_DATE.

-In Premier, many procedures are recorded in the PATICD_PROC table, which includes the day the procedure was performed as PATICD_PROC.PROC_DAY.
+In Premier, many procedures are recorded in the PATICD_PROC table, which includes the date the procedure was performed as PATICD_PROC.PROC_DATE.
 Certain billing records in PATBILL include information on surgical operation time.
 The sample code below the field mapping table returns surgical operation time values in minutes for procedures where operation time billing record(s) happen on the same day.
 It is assumed that if a procedure and an operating time bill happen on the same day, then the operating time is associated with the procedure.
-These operation time values move to the MEASUREMENT table and the MEASUREMENT_DATE equals the corresponding PROCEDURE_DATE (which is VISIT_OCCURRENCE + PROC_DAY).
+These operation time values move to the MEASUREMENT table and the MEASUREMENT_DATE equals the corresponding PROCEDURE_DATE (which is PROC_DATE).
 To associate a surgical operation time with a procedure: MEASUREMENT.VISIT_OCCURRENCE_ID=PROCEDURE_OCCURRENCE.VISIT_OCCURRENCE_ID AND MEASUREMENT.MEASUREMENT_DATE=PROCEDURE_OCCURRENCE.PROCEDURE_DATE.
 There are three providers that exist in Premier, the admitting, attending, and procedure.
 This ETL makes the decision to use admitting physician for all measurements except operation time because it is unknown whether the admitting provider, attending provider or another person obtained the measurement.

 ##TODO: